Location

 info@biozipcode.net

-*Emails are sent to the laboratory administration and forwarded to Special Professor Hideto Kojima if necessary.
+*Emails are sent to the laboratory administration and forwarded to Professor Hideto Kojima if necessary.

 *If your inquiry is urgent, please contact us by phone.